Is White Discharge a Sign of Period Coming?

 Pelvic Inflammatory Disease

 PID is often caused by untreated STIs.
-Besides yellow or green discharge with a strong odour, you may have pain, spotting, high fever, etc.
+Besides yellow or green discharge with a strong odour, you may have pain, spotting, high fever, etc. Unusual discharge may be an early warning sign that something is potentially wrong.

 Other Reasons for Yellow Discharge